-Sometimes you can get a Ticket for simply incorrectly passing another vehicle.
-Most of us are not aware of the improper passing laws in Pennsylvania - of which there are a number.
-You may have passed a vehicle in a manner you have executed safely many times before but were surprisingly issued a ticket by a police officer.
+Sometimes you can receive a ticket for simply incorrectly passing another vehicle.
+Most of us are not aware of the improper passing laws in Pennsylvania – of which there are a number.
+You may have passed a vehicle in a manner you have executed safely many times before, but were surprisingly issued a ticket by a police officer.

-There are passing regulations in Pennsylvania which require that you do so in a certain manner based upon either the situation or rules of the particular road.
-These are in fact heavy ticket points for which you would be well-served to hire a Traffic Attorney to protect your driving record and license.
+There are passing regulations in Pennsylvania which require that you do so in a particular manner, based on either the situation or rules of the particular road.
+These are in fact heavy ticket points for which you would be well-served to hire a traffic attorney to protect your driving record and license.

 The Rule on Passing Other Vehicles